ForkInABlender/ChatGPT_solutions_produced_from_simple_prompt/integrations/c++/keywords to python/Readme.md

 ```

 This works even for python-{2.7, 3.6, 3.8, 3.9, 3.10} thus far.
 Meaning it will remain to be forward-compatible, and also capable of supporting backwards compatibility with prior versions of python, etc.

+More information on types, go to [my blog](https://brython-fly.blogspot.com/2024/10/when-translating-from-c-to-python-make.html).